sanjaradylov/scikit-fallback/docs/source/installation.rst

    You might encounter warnings from **scikit-fallback** if you have ``scikit-learn<1.3``.
 They are about several private features of ``scikit-learn`` and shouldn't affect performance and API.
-Also, note that some older version of ``scikit-learn`` don't support ``numpy~=2.0``.
+Also, note that some older versions of ``scikit-learn`` don't support ``numpy~=2.0``.